reaching for support shouldn’t feel complicated.

 caring for our team is inseparable from caring for our clients.

 This means ensuring our clinicians have livable wages, access to ongoing training, and caseloads that support presence and sustainability — because high-quality care can’t happen under conditions of burnout.
-We increase fees annually to honor our team’s continued growth and maintain a practice grounded in integrity, equity, and real human care.

-Income-Based Reduced Fee Scale**
+Income-Based Reduced Fees

 Individuals